-- Meet the relevant standards and criteria of the District Plan and Horizons Regional Council's One Plan. - Provide for the collection of wastewater, allowing for ultimate future development within the catchment or adjoining catchments. - Minimise health and safety related risks. - Be compatible with the existing wastewater system. - Meet the requirements of the Horowhenua District Council Trade Waste Bylaw. - Prevent stormwater ingress (inflow and infiltration) into the system and prevent sewage egress out of the system. - Where the Horowhenua District Council wastewater system is available, provide a connection for each lot. - On-site systems (where required) are compatible with daily flow, wastewater characteristics and soil/site conditions so that effective assimilation of pollutants without exceeding the carrying capacity of the receiving environment is achieved.
+- Meet the relevant standards and criteria of the District Plan and Horizons Regional Council's One Plan. - Provide for the collection of wastewater, allowing for ultimate future development within the catchment or adjoining catchments.

+- Minimise health and safety related risks. - Be compatible with the existing wastewater system. - Meet the requirements of the Horowhenua District Council Trade Waste Bylaw. - Prevent stormwater ingress (inflow and infiltration) into the system and prevent sewage egress out of the system. - Where the Horowhenua District Council wastewater system is available, provide a connection for each lot and where practicable renew existing earthenware pipes, servicing new developments. - On-site systems (where required) are compatible with daily flow, wastewater characteristics and soil/site conditions so that effective assimilation of pollutants without exceeding the carrying capacity of the receiving environment is achieved.